timwis/jkan/docs/architecture.md

 ## Decap CMS

-[Decap CMS](https://decapcms.org) (formerly Decap CMS) is a headless content management system for static sites.
+[Decap CMS](https://decapcms.org) is a headless content management system for static sites.
 JKAN used to have its own built-in editing UI, but now we use Decap.
 There are only two files involved in configuring Decap CMS, and they're both in the `editor` directory:
 ```
 editor
 ├── index.html